ix-ax/AXOpen/docfx/articles/data/AxoDataExchange.md

 ![Export](~/images/Export.png)

-For a better user experience, it is highly recommended to clean the `Temp` directory when starting the application.
-The best way to do this is to add a line to add the `Program.cs` file:
+For a better user experience, it is strongly recommended to clean the `Temp` directory when starting the application.
+The best way to do this is to add the following lines to the "Program.cs" file:

 ~~~ C#
 // Clean Temp directory